Lua Scripting Tutorial, Part 2¶

-In this tutorial you will learn how to take an existing template in Core and use scripts to change it.
+In this tutorial, you will learn how to take an existing template created by another community member in Core and create a script that alters the template to perform an action when a player interacts with it.

-We are going to create something that brightens every room: a light switch!
+Together, you will create something that brightens every room: a light switch.

 - Open the Community Content window in the Core Editor.

-- User the search bar to search for
+- In the search bar of the window, search

 switch

-and find Lightbulb & Switch (by CoreAcademy) - Click Import to download the template.
+and find Lightbulb & Switch by CoreAcademy. - Click Import to download the template into your project.

 Note

-If you click on the wall, or part of the scene, this will not select the entire template.
-Click the Lightbulb and Switch folder in the Hierarchy to move, resize, or rotate it.
+If you click on the wall, or part of the scene, this will select the entire template.
+Click the group in the Hierarchy you want to move, resize, or rotate.

 Info